JacobWestby/Talkspace/README.md

 * Chat with anyone in the room
 * ...

+Build With:
+* React
+* Express
+* MongoDB
+* Node
+* TailwindCSS

 Users are prompted for a username when they enter the first time.
 A user can change their username whenever they want but still keep their ID.
 Any user can create a room and join a room.
 Chat is updated live.
+And the app is ofcourse fully responsive.
 Below you can see the inital design and how it turned out.

 ![Screenshot (32)](https://user-images.githubusercontent.com/62795911/199720194-e4839bd5-22a5-4bb3-875b-25e1d1ae7743.png)